Kalia2538/ComputerGaming2025/README.md

 * ~~Lighting and shaders are implemented~~

 #### Additions
-* created prefabs for customers and player
+* Created prefabs for customers and player

 #### Justificaitons
 * We did not do the scene transitioning (outside the scope of the assigned chapters)